gianlucarossi06/data-organon/_posts/2024-03-05-Lakehouse-DR-Architecture-Oracle-Cloud.md

 CREATE OR REPLACE SYNONYM EXPORT_SEARCH_GENRE FOR EXPORT_SEARCH_GENRE_1;
 ```

-These are the synonyms created on ADW when Region1 is active:
+Let's create the **synonyms** for all the external tables:
 ![Fig.9: Region1, Synonyms created on ADW when Region1 is active](/data-organon/images/2024-02-29-Lakehouse-DR-Architecture-Oracle-Cloud/synonyms.png)

-This is a sample of synonym metadata that shows the base table:
+This is a sample of **synonym metadata** that shows the base table in Region1:
 ![Fig.9: Region1, Synonyms created on ADW when Region1 is active](/data-organon/images/2024-02-29-Lakehouse-DR-Architecture-Oracle-Cloud/syn-customer-base-customer1-ash.png)

-Finally, on ADW, you need a procedure to automatically replace all the synonyms present in a schema.
+Finally, on ADW, you need a procedure to **automatically replace all the synonyms** present in a schema.
 The procedure will retrieve all the synonyms metadata, and execute a sql statement for each synonym to replace the base table.
-For example, in this case you have three synonyms and if you need to switch the synonyms after a failover from Region1 to Region2 you need to execute the following statements on ADW:
+In this case you have three synonyms and if you need to switch the synonyms after a failover from Region1 to Region2 you need to execute the following statements on ADW:

 ```
 CREATE OR REPLACE SYNONYM CUSTOMER FOR CUSTOMER_2;